 Disgorging: Disgorging is the process of removing the dead yeast cells.
 The bottle is kept upside down and the neck is frozen in an ice bath.
 The dead yeast cells and some of the wine freezes forming a solid plug.
 The bottle cap is then removed and the pressure of the carbon dioxide in the bottle forces the plug of frozen wine out leaving behind clear sparkling wine.
 At this point the “dosage”, a mixture of wine and sugar, is added to adjust the sweetness level of the wine and to top up the bottle.
 The bottle is then corked and wired, saved for about six months and then ready to be shipped out.

 There you have it!
 The Champagne Method of making sparkling wine.
 Check your bottles to see if they were made using this method.
-(Hint: If it’s under $10, it’s not.)
-And if it’s made in America, stop calling it champagne!
+(Hint: If it's under $10, it's not.)
 Thanks for the explanation, Rimple!
 Cheers!